saptarshibasu/azure-study/README.md

 ## Security Center

+* Provides security score, recommendations, quick fixes, vulnerabilities in Azure subscriptions
+* Just-in-Time access to VMs - Provides RDP access to VMs for limited time period by adding appropriate rules to Network Security Groups with appropriate priorities

 ## Azure Data Lake Storage

 * Azure Data Lake Storage Gen2 is a set of capabilities dedicated to big data analytics, built on Azure Blob storage